-The Hospital is exposed to various risks of loss related to torts; theft of, damage to, or destruction of assets; errors and omissions; workers' compensation; and health care of its employees.
+The Hospital is exposed to various risks of loss related to torts; theft of, damage to, or destruction of assets; errors and omissions; workers' compensation; and healthcare of its employees.
 All of these risks are covered through the purchase of commercial insurance, with minimal deductibles.
 Settled claims have not exceeded the commercial coverage in any of the past three years.
 There were no significant reductions in coverage compared to prior year.

 The Hospital has professional liability insurance coverage to provide protection for professional liability losses on an occurrence basis subject to a limit of \$1,000,000 per claim and an annual aggregate limit of \$3,000,000.
 Should the occurrence policy not be renewed or replaced with equivalent insurance, claims based on occurrences during its term, but reported subsequently, would be uninsured.
-The insurance policy is for the period July 1, 2019 to July 1, 2020.
+The insurance policy is renewable annually and has been renewed by the insurance carrier for the annual period extending to July 1, 2021.